acm-uiuc/til/_til/vim/create-a-new-file-in-a-new-directory.md

+---
-# Create A New File In A New Directory
+title: Create A New File In A New Directory
+category: vim
+---

 From within a vim session, if you create a buffer for a new file in a directory that doesn't exist.
 For instance, let's say that `/features`